 - Sterilized stainless steel vessel

-- Water pH meter
+- Water pH meter (with calibration solution kit and storage solution)

 - Stir plate